yadallasreenija/e-commerce/README.md

 - Inside userActions.js file write an function called setEmail that will help in storing email state inside global state.
 - In Index.js file make sure to wrap APP component inside provider component with store as props.

+### Milestone 32
+- In Login page we will use Dispatch method to store the mail inside global state
+- In all the remaining pages acc the mail stored in global state using useSelector